Matt Sydal

-Korklan is known for his high flying but hybrid lucha libre and puroresu styles of wrestling and was named the Wrestling Observer Newsletter's Best Flying Wrestler in 2008.
+Korklan is known for his dynamic technical cruiserweight hybrid style of lucha libre and puroresu styles of wrestling and was named the Wrestling Observer Newsletter's Best Flying Wrestler in 2008.

 Professional wrestling career

 Training and independent circuit (2000–2007)

 Korklan was on his high school wrestling team, he did Taekwondo when he was younger as well.
 While a senior in high school, Korklan began training with the St. Louis, Missouri-based Gateway Championship Wrestling (GCW) promotion.
 After three months of training, Korklan began wrestling for GCW in October 2000, becoming the first person under the age of 18 to receive a wrestler's license in Missouri.
 Prior to this, Korklan had briefly wrestled as Lance Sydal in the backyard wrestling promotion, Saint Peters Wrestling Organization.

 In 2003, Korklan (now known as Matt, forgoing a surname) formed a stable in GCW, known as Operation: Shamrock.
 In addition, Korklan and fellow stable member Billy McNeil formed a tag team.
 Operation: Shamrock maintained a feud with the villainous Ministry of Hate faction, led by Nikki Strychnine.

 Korklan debuted in Independent Wrestling Association Mid-South (IWA Mid-South) in November 2003, combining two of his old ring names into a new one, Matt Sydal.
 He won his first championship, the IWA Mid-South Light Heavyweight Championship, on January 17, 2004, by defeating J.C.
 Bailey.
 Sydal lost the title to Delirious on June 26, 2004.
 Sydal joined NWA Midwest that same year.
 On July 30, he defeated Justin Kage for the NWA Midwest X Division Championship, which he lost to Delirious after holding it for nearly a year.
 Sydal teamed with Daizee Haze in an intergender tag team match against Delirious and MsChif, of which the male wrestler on the winning team would become champion.
 Haze pinned MsChif to win the title for Sydal.
 Sydal lost the title to Jaysin Strife roughly four months later before leaving the promotion.

 Sydal wrestled several top independent stars during his time as a regular in IWA.
 He lost three matches to A.J.
 Styles during a short-lived feud.
 He also faced CM Punk, Chris Sabin and Nate Webb.
 On September 24, 2005, Sydal won the fifth Ted Petty Invitational tournament, defeating El Generico, Tyler Black, and Sabin to reach the final match, where he defeated Kevin Steen and Arik Cannon.